 Jesse Thorn is the host and producer of Bullseye and Jordan, Jesse, Go!, and the co-host and producer of Judge John Hodgman.
 He's also the proprietor of MaximumFun.org.

-- Featured Speaker, Calgary Folk Music Festival’s Folk Boot Camp, Alberta, Canada
+- Featured Speaker on independent creative work at Calgary Folk Music Festival’s Folk Boot Camp, Alberta, Canada

 - Guest Lecturer, CalArts: California Institute of the Arts, Valencia, California

 - Guest Lecturer on multimedia production, at Monmouth University, New Jersey

 - Guest Lecturer on Jay-Z and hip-hop culture, University of California, Berkeley

 - Guest Speaker on creative careers at School of the Arts, San Francisco

 - Keynote Speaker on the power of corduroy and threat posed by velvet at the Corduroy Appreciation Society Grand Meeting, New York City (yes, really.)

 Jesse is equipped with a home studio and capable of easily recording high-quality voiceover auditions and roles from the MaximumFun.org studios in Los Angeles.
 His past voiceover projects have included liners and announcements for BBC radio, identity work for Comedy Central; in-theater messages for the Bumbershoot Music & Arts Festival; imaging for the Gates Foundation-funded NGO ThinkTechAct.org, and many others.
 Even English-language instructional courses for Japanese students, one time when he was just out of college and really broke.